appacademy/unified-setup/README.md

 From there you can proceed to the individual sections for installing Google Chrome, Visual Studio Code, Node.JS, Python, and Docker.

-> Important, if you have an Apple Silicon Mac be sure to read the Silicon Mac
+> Important, if you have an Apple Silicon Mac be sure to read the
-> Addendum before you start installing software.
+> [Apple Silicon Mac Addendum] before you start installing software.

 - [macOS Setup](macos-setup.md)
 - [Windows Setup](windows-setup.md)